sitespeedio/sitespeed.io/CONTRIBUTING.md

 If you want help out, that's great!
 Check the issue list and see if there's something there you want to do and drop me a note so I know and I can help you get into the project.

 ## Add a defect
-First, check the defect/bug list https://github.com/soulgalore/sitespeed.io/issues?labels=bug&page=1&state=open to make sure that it hasnät been filed yet.
+First, check the defect/bug list https://github.com/soulgalore/sitespeed.io/issues?labels=bug&page=1&state=open to make sure that it hasn't been filed yet.

 If you find a defect, please file a bug report.
 Include the following:
  - Explain the bug/defect and what you where doing